-The time had come to kick off the rehearsals with the child actors selected for the Enigma Series Trilogy on screen adaptation sizzle reel.
-(Try saying that really fast three times!)
+The time had come to kick off the rehearsals with the child actors selected for the Enigma Series Trilogy on-screen adaptation sizzle reel.
+(Try saying that fast three times!)

-I wasn't sure what to expect given that my only interaction with the appointed talent was during the casting auditions.
-This as you might be able to appreciate is a fast paced, jam packed day that doesn’t really allow for an opportunity to bond.
-It's such a stressful environment where everyone is so focussed on the task at hand that it is definitely not conducive to allowing personalities to blossom.
+I wasn't sure what to expect, given that my only interaction with the appointed talent was during the casting auditions.
+Casting, as you might be able to appreciate, is fast-paced, jam-packed days that don't allow for an opportunity to bond.
+It's such a stressful environment; the focus is on the task at hand that it is not conducive to allowing personalities to blossom.

 Walking toward the meeting point, I felt a sense of wonder about what magic might be in store for me to experience while working with Mariah Cini, Etienne Goessens, and Alec Golinger.
 Children tend to be unpredictable and as much as people seem to find this challenging, I gravitate toward the possibilities of what might manifest from their unrestrained tangents.